 "According to the survey results, any negative outlook from AEA repair station members was primarily due to a slow regional economy or a perception that fewer hours are being flown in their respective market."

-For a complete look at the 2014 AEA Rate and Labor Survey and analysis of the results, AEA members may view the entire report online after entering their member login on the AEA's website.
+For a complete look at the 2015 AEA Rate and Labor Survey and analysis of the results, AEA members may view the entire report online after entering their member login on the AEA's website.

-The annual AEA Rate & Labor Survey examines and compares shop and labor rates by national and international regions.
+The annual AEA Rate and Labor Survey examines and compares shop and labor rates by national and international regions.
 It also shows employee benefit/compensation package information, a profile of technician experience, regional employment demand and a business outlook perspective.
 The quick-glance layout allows repair station owners and managers to easily compare their businesses to others in their regions of operation.